TiredSkitarii/dragons-dice-gaming-club/README.md

 Mobile View - Main & Event page
-Due to the limited width of the typical mobile sized screen, the Main and Event page use the same structure on Mobile screens
+Due to the limited width of the typical mobile sized screen, the Main and Event page use the same structure on Mobile screens (I also apologise for the slighty fuzzy nature of this image - the camera unfocused last moment, it seems)
 ![Wireframe mobile view](https://github.com/user-attachments/assets/71adb33d-da07-4b48-bfff-e0965bab8593)

 Contact Form